yupferris/ferris-makes-demos-notes/ep-003-elysian-breakdown.md

 - `01:15:10` twister background
 - `01:18:25` **rangs scene with icosahedron**
 - `01:22:40` moving the DOF
-- `01:23:15` DOF is from Graphics Gems, Crytek paper
+- `01:23:15` DOF is based on Graphics Gems, Crytek paper
 - `01:24:50` **final scene**
 - `01:26:50` outputs of the different shader stages
 - `01:27:15` the lighting is GGX with point lights